ThomasMBury/charlie-bury-website/content/en/about/index.md

 My mission is to entertain, provoke thought, and create emotional resonance for audiences, hoping to reflect the human experience in all its complexity and beauty.

 Thank you for stopping by.
-Do reach out if you want to read my work or share your own.
+Do reach out if you want to read my work or discuss your own.

 {{< figure src="/images/profile.jpg">}}